- Get Involved

-Over the past 27 years Habitat for Humanity East Bay/Silicon Valley has served over 460 low and very-low income families in Alameda, Contra Costa, and Santa Clara counties by providing affordable homeownership opportunities to low-income families who meet three criteria:
+Over the past 30 years Habitat for Humanity East Bay/Silicon Valley has served over 6,000 individuals in Alameda, Contra Costa, and Santa Clara counties by providing affordable homeownership opportunities to low-income families who meet three criteria:

 Based on these criteria our volunteer-based Family Selection Committee recommends families that will work to build a community of active homeowners.

 Habitat for Humanity East Bay/Silicon Valley has an open-door policy: All who believe that everyone needs a decent, affordable place to live are welcome to help with the work, regardless of race, religion, age, gender, political views or any of the other distinctions that too often divide people.
 In short, Habitat welcomes volunteers and supporters from all backgrounds and also serves people in need of decent housing regardless of race or religion.
 As a matter of policy, Habitat for Humanity International and its affiliated organizations do not proselytize.
 This means that Habitat will not offer assistance on the expressed or implied condition that people must either adhere to or convert to a particular faith, or listen and respond to messaging designed to induce conversion to a particular faith.

-Founded in Americus, Georgia, USA, in 1976, Habitat for Humanity todays operates around the globe and has helped build, renovate and repair more than 800,000 decent, affordable houses sheltering more than 4 million people worldwide.
+Founded in Americus, Georgia, USA, in 1976, Habitat for Humanity todays operates around the globe and has helped build, renovate and repair more than 1 million decent, affordable houses sheltering more than 5 million people worldwide.

 Despite the crash in real estate prices across the country, the San Francisco Bay Area continues to be one of the most expensive and least affordable housing markets in the United States.
 Fewer than 23% of families in our service area can afford to purchase a median-priced home according to a 2014 report by the California Association of Realtors.
 For hard-working families whose earnings place them in the low to very-low income classification, finding a decent, affordable place to live in the San Francisco Bay Area is an extremely difficult, if not impossible task.